 Molecular Biology, Cell Biology & Biochemistry

 Participating faculty study biological questions across interdisciplinary boundaries using distinct perspectives.
-The faculty roster includes members from the Departments of Biology, Chemistry, Physics, Biomedical Engineering (College of Engineering), Electrical & Computer Engineering (College of Engineering), and Health Sciences (Sargent College).
-Research in the program spans a broad range of general disciplines, including chemical biology, systems biology, developmental and cell biology, molecular biology, molecular genetics and genomics, biochemistry, and biophysics.
-More specific topics of interest include cell signaling, gene regulation, mutagenesis, cancer biology, molecular neurobiology and endocrinology, muscle biology, enzymology, protein and nucleic acid structure, bio-organic chemistry, synthetic biology, tissue engineering, and biotechnology.
-The experimental systems studied by MCBB faculty span the evolutionary spectrum, including viruses, bacteria, yeast, plants, cnidarians, fish, insects, birds, mice, and humans.
+The faculty roster includes members from the departments of Biology, Chemistry, Physics, Biomedical Engineering (College of Engineering), Electrical & Computer Engineering (College of Engineering), and Health Sciences (Sargent College).
+Research in the program spans a broad range of disciplines, including biochemistry, biophysics, chemical biology, cell and developmental biology, molecular biology, molecular genetics and genomics, and systems and synthetic biology.
+Specific topics of interest include cell signaling, gene regulation, mutagenesis, cancer biology, computational biology, molecular neurobiology and endocrinology, muscle biology, enzymology, protein and nucleic acid structure, bio-organic chemistry, synthetic gene networks, tissue engineering, and biotechnology.
+The biological systems studied by MCBB faculty include viruses, bacteria, yeast, plants, cnidarians, fish, insects, birds, mice, and humans.

-In addition, many of the faculty actively collaborate across the participating departments, and with faculty in the Bioinformatics program and on the Medical Campus, underscoring the interdisciplinary nature of the program and the breadth of research opportunities available to students in the MCBB Program.
+In addition, many of the faculty actively collaborate across the participating departments, and with faculty in the Bioinformatics program and on the Medical Campus, underscoring the interdisciplinary nature of the program and the breadth of research opportunities available to MCBB students.

-State-of-the-art instrumentation and facilities are available within the various participating departments and at Boston University as a whole for a wide range of technologies.
+State-of-the-art instrumentation and facilities are available within the various participating departments and at Boston University, providing opportunities for a wide range of modern experimental approaches to research questions.